cyberbotics/webots-doc/guide/object-road.md

 ### Crossroad Field Summary

-- `name`: could contain the crossroad name
+- `name`: Defines the the crossroad name

-- `id`: could contain a unique ID
+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.

+- `speedLimit`: Could contain the speed limit.
+The recommended unit is meter per seconds.

+- `shape`: Defines the shape of the crossroad

-- `connectedRoadIDs`: list the connected road IDs
+- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+This is required to use the SUMO exporter.

-- `boundingObject`: enable/disable the road boundingObject
+- `boundingObject`: Defines whether the road should have a bounding object.

-- `bottom`: enable/disable the bottom of the road
+- `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).

-- `texture`: texture
+- `texture`: Defines the texture of the crossroad.

-- `castShadows`: defines if the road should cast shadows
+- `castShadows`: Defines whether the road should cast shadows.

-- `contactMaterial`: contact material of the road
+- `contactMaterial`: Defines the road contact material (used by the ContactProperties node).

 ## CurvedRoadSegment